dolfolife/dolfolife/user-manual/README.md

 Thank you for taking the time to read my user manual.
 The purpose of this guide is to help you understand my work style, personality, and preferences so that we can collaborate more effectively and enjoyably.

+**About Me:** Software Engineering Leader with 15+ years of experience building cloud-native platforms.
+CKA and CKS certified.
+Former Engineering Manager at VMware Tanzu, where I led teams building Eventing Runtime, Function Buildpacks, and DORA metrics systems.
+Currently learning AI Agentic flows using LangChain and LangGraph.

 ## Conditions I like to work in

 - I am most productive in the morning when there are fewer interruptions.